kubeflow/examples/G-research-crypto-forecasting-kaggle-competition/README.md

 The different components used in this example are:

+- Download data
 - Load data
-- Transform data
 - Feature Engineering
+- Merge Assets and Features
 - Modelling
-- Prediction
+- Functions

 ## Kubeflow pipelines
 A Kubeflow pipeline connects all components together, to create a directed acyclic graph (DAG).
 The kfp [`dsl.pipeline`](https://www.kubeflow.org/docs/components/pipelines/sdk/sdk-overview/) decorator was used to create a pipeline function.